joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/basics-of-working-with-sound.md

 - Load an external sound file such as an mp3 file into the SWF.

-- Embed the sound information into the SWF file directly when it’s being created.
+- Embed the sound information into the SWF file directly when it's being created.

-- Capture audio from a microphone attached to a user’s computer.
+- Capture audio from a microphone attached to a user's computer.

 - Stream audio from a server.